thaqiulislamkafi/thaqiulislamkafi/README.md

-# 👋 Hi, I'm Thaqi Ul Islam!
+# 👋 Hi, I'm Thaqi Ul Islam Kafi!

-## 💻 MERN Stack Developer
+<h3 align="center">a passionate CSE from Bangladesh who loves creating impactful web applications.

+💻 Currently focused on **web application development** using JavaScript frameworks like **React** and **Node.js**, with a strong mindset for solving problems through clean, efficient code.
+🚀 I enjoy transforming ideas into scalable, secure, and user-friendly solutions that make a real difference.  </h3>

 ---